hail-is/hail/hail/python/hail/docs/cheatsheets.rst

 .. _sec-cheatsheets:

 =============
-Cheatsheets
+Cheat Sheets
 =============

 .. note::
-    Hail's cheatsheets are relatively new.
+    Hail's cheat sheets are relatively new.
 We welcome suggestions for additional cheatsheets, as well as feedback about our documentation.
 If you'd like to add a cheatsheet to the documentation, make a pull request!